 About The Systemic Justice Project

-The Systemic Justice Project (“SJP”) is directed by Jon Hanson, the Alan A. Stone Professor of Law at Harvard Law School, and was co-founded in 2014 by Professor Hanson and Jacob Lipton.
+The Systemic Justice Project (“SJP”) is co-directed by Jon Hanson, the Alan A. Stone Professor of Law at Harvard Law School, and Christina White, a Fulbright Scholar from Australia who recently completed an LL.M. from Harvard Law School.
+SJP was was co-founded in 2014 by Professor Hanson and Jacob Lipton.

 The Systemic Justice Project (SJP) is designed as an alternative to the traditional legal-educational model.
 It takes a problem-centric, not law-centric approach, and works with organizations, lawyers, law students, organizers, activists, journalists, and artists around the U.S. Through its courses, initiatives, collaborations, and student-created documentaries, podcasts, and publications, provides a unique alternative to the conventional means and ends of legal education.